The Federal Direct Parent Loan for Undergraduate Students (Direct PLUS Loan) Program

 The new StudentLoans.gov Web site gives you the option of applying to up to three institutions per dependent child and for multiple children during one application process.
 The site will also securely store your information to help streamline the process for future applications.

 After you have completed the online application, the Department of Education (DOE) will process the application and credit approval.
-UMUC will receive this information from DOE within 24-48 business hours.
+UMUC typically receives this information from DOE within two business days.

 In addition, the student for whom you borrow must meet all general eligibility requirements, including being enrolled in at least half-time status (6 credits).